Helpline information

 Physical dependence occurs when your body relies on a medication to function properly.
 This causes people to experience withdrawal symptoms when they try to stop using the drug.

-When it comes to fentanyl in particular, your body will start to build up a tolerance to its effects over time, which causes people to need higher doses of the drug to feel the same effects.
+When you use fentanyl, your pain receptors are blocked and endorphins are released, leading to a rush of pleasure and euphoria.
+As you continue to use fentanyl, your body will start to build up a tolerance to its effects, which causes people to need higher doses of the drug to feel the same effects.

 Signs of a Fentanyl Addiction